As we know, chronic illness goes on and on and on.

 WHY IS RUNNING OUT OF SYMPATHY A PROBLEM?

 Why is it a problem that we no longer feel interested in our loved one’s suffering?
-And why is it an issue that we don’t wince as they wince any longer?
+Why is it an issue that we don’t wince as they wince any longer?

 Is it really that wrong?